Alefoggia17/k8s-operator/README.md

 In `TimeSeriesForecasting` directory, there are several **.py** and **.ipynb** files.
 These files are used to create the datasets for training the **CONV + LSTM** model.
 You can use the functions in the `functions.py` file to reproduce the various datasets.
 Once this is done, you need to use the `tsf.py` file to implement time series forecasting.

+In the `.ipynb` files you can run everything directly, changing the relative paths.